ruromero/exhort-javascript-api/docker-image/README.md

-# Exhort Javascript API Docker Images
+# Trustify Dependency Analytics Javascript Client Container Images

-These dockerfiles provides all nessesary components to generate images for Red Hat Dependency Analytics (RHDA).
+These dockerfiles provides all nessesary components to generate images for Trustify Dependency Analytics.
-These images can be used as base images to set up the necessary environment and dependencies for running the Red Hat Dependency Analytics.
+These images can be used as base images to set up the necessary environment and dependencies for running the Trustify Dependency Analytics.

 ## Prerequisites
 Before getting started, ensure that you have one of the following prerequisites installed on your system: